 An enforceable promise is made by the contributor and received by the candidate or committee on the date the candidate or committee or an agent of the candidate or committee is provided documents verifying that the contributor has made a legally enforceable promise to make a payment.
-A person makes an "enforceable promise to make a payment" if they:
+A person makes an "enforceable promise to make a payment" if he or she they:

-- Guarantee a loan. - Furnish security for a loan.
+- Guarantees a loan.

+- Furnishes security for a loan.

-- Endorse a loan.
+- Endorses a loan.

-- Cosign a loan.
+- Cosigns a loan.

-- Make and deliver a post-dated check.
+- Makes and delivers a post-dated check.

-- Establish a line of credit at a bank or other commercial lending institution for a candidate or committee.
+- Establishes a line of credit at a bank or other commercial lending institution for a candidate or committee.